-Nutrition and Dietetics Program Handbook
+Didactic Program in Nutrition and Dietetics Program Handbook

 The student handbook includes information pertaining to Academy of Nutrition and Dietetics (AND).
 The curriculum meets the requirements for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of AND.
 The outlined curriculum is a guideline and does not reflect semester schedule for every student.
-Therefore, individual course schedules will be determined by advisement with faculty.
+Therefore, individual course schedules will be determined by advisement by faculty.